 The scheme’s budget is a hefty £160M, and is designed to protect 10,000 homes.
 The project claims it will protect the city for the next 100 years.
 In truth this depends on how quickly we stop burning fossil fuels, and hence how quickly sea levels rise, but maybe the local authority can be forgiven for not highlighting this in their publicity.
-Changing peoples’ minds is hard enough without alarming them too.
+Changing peoples’ minds is hard enough, without alarming them too.

 Noticeboards explaining these works are everywhere.
-They apologise for the disruption and temporarily spoiling the view, but also explain the project’s critical purpose, and urgency.
+They apologise for the disruption and temporarily spoiling the view, but also explain the project’s critical purpose, and its urgency.

 You can always find grumblers if you look for them, but you’ll also see plenty of locals taking their kids to watch the diggers, and helping them read the placards explaining the project’s goals and importance.

 All things considered, full marks on the critical issues.
 Rated on humanity’s twin superpowers, and the outcome, Portsmouth’s Southsea Coastal Scheme reaches Dutch standards: